Rhoban/workspace/doc/synchronisation.md

-* Clock synchronisation between robots
+# Clock synchronisation between robots
-** Synchronisation
+## Synchronisation
-  The clock synchronisation uses [[https://chrony.tuxfamily.org/][chrony]] which is a versatile implementation of the Network Time Protocol (NTP).
+  The clock synchronisation uses  [chrony]<https://chrony.tuxfamily.org/chrony> which is a versatile implementation of the Network Time Protocol (NTP).

   Chrony should be installed in all the robots (slaves) and the server used as a reference (master) :

-    `sudo apt-get install chrony`
+    sudo apt-get install chrony

-  The configuration of chrony is done in the file /etc/chrony/chrony.conf.
+  The configuration of chrony is done in the file `/etc/chrony/chrony.conf`.
-  The configuration for slaves is available in tools/chrony.conf.
+  The configuration for slaves is available in `tools/chrony.conf`.
-  For a local network 192.168.team_id.0/8, master configuration is
+  For a local network `192.168.team_id.0/8`, master configuration is

      local stratum 8
      manual